SGAOperations/website-development/README.md

 backend:
 - mongodb: Good for storing data, uses a JSON like schema to keep track of objects and information, easy to setup and to add/delete/update objects in the databse
+- Node.js: allows you to use JavaScript for both the frontend (in the browser) and the backend (on the server).
+Also scalability features + can run npm
+- Express.js: minimal and lightweight.
+Express has a powerful and flexible routing system that lets us define RESTful Api's too with lots of ease and is very flexible
 ## Deployment

 ## Setting up the development environment